 2. Don't Make a Noise While Eating

-Eating while making a sound is seen as rude in Japan.
 However, there's an exception for slurping noodles.
 When eating noodles, you are encouraged to make sounds.
 The sounds are compliments to the chef, saying the noodles taste great.

-3. Avoid Eating Dinner After 7 PM
+3. Eating Your Dinner After 7 PM

-4. Don't Forget to Carry Cash
+4. Don't Forget to Carry Some Cash

 5. Don't Talk on Your Phone on Trains, or in Cafés